 Now it’s your turn.
 Follow the steps:

 - Look around your house.
 What makes up the majority of the problem?
 Clothes?
 Trash?
 Shoes?
 Random stuff without a home?
 Paper?
 Junk mail?
 Rank in order of what is causing the biggest amount of clutter.
 (I suggest writing it down).
-Nest, you’lll tackle each problem one at a time.
+Next, you’ll tackle each problem one at a time.

 - Pick an area and start getting rid of stuff using whatever framework works best for you in getting rid of the most significant amount of stuff.
-Joy, ease, whattever priniciple you prefer.
+Joy, ease, whatever principle you prefer.

 - Now, with the stuff you have left, ask yourself, What could I do that would make this problem easier on me to keep uncluttered?

-⏩ For instance, a Roomba for those who hate sweeping and vaccuuming or an iRobot Floor Mop if you hate moping can really help put those tedious tasks on autopilot. are some of the most tedious household chores out there.
+⏩ A Roomba for those who hate sweeping and vaccuuming or an iRobot Floor Mop if you hate moping can really help put those tedious tasks on autopilot. are some of the most tedious household chores out there.

 ⏩ Scrubbing Bubbles Automatic Shower Cleaner can help take the (sometimes disgusting) bore out of keeping your tub from looking like a green swamp.

-Even just one of these can make a huge difference if some of your problem areas are floors and showers.
+Even just one of these can make a huge difference if some of your problem areas are floors and showers (and mine are).
+They work for the ADHDer home organization needs by taking this (very boring) chore off your list.

-If you don’t have the spare money, you might try negotiating chores with other members of your household.
+If tools aren’t an option, try negotiating chores with other members of your household.
 If you have difficulty staying on top of cleaning the showers but you do alright with dishes, see if others in your household can take over the floors while you focus on the dishes.
-If you have difficulty with this conversation, make sure you stick around the blog because I have a post coming about successfully nagivating difficult conversations that may help.
+It works best if you swap a chore you hate with a chore they hate.

 Above all, remember your two guiding principles for conquering the clutter: